devjayati/devjayati.github.io/index.markdown

 I also hold a Bachelor of Technology degree in Electronics and Communication Engineering from West Bengal Univerity of Technology, where I got introduced to cryptography through Indian Statistical Institute, Kolkata.

 Outside of work, I like traveling (with lots of hiking) and reading manga.
-I do not have a lot of pictures yet, but some of my trips from last three years are on [Instagram](https://www.instagram.com/devjayati.dev2021/).
+I do not have a lot of pictures yet, but some of the trips from last three years are on [Instagram](https://www.instagram.com/devjayati.dev2021/).